220.40, Lawsuits and Claims

 188.8.131.52.
 The served member shall submit a written request (email is acceptable) to CRMD for defense and indemnification as soon as practicable, copying the PSD Claims Analyst.

 3. Supervisor Responsibilities.

-4. Filing Claims against the City for Property Loss.
+4. Member Claims Against the City for Property Loss.

 4.1.
-Members filing claims against the City for any loss, damage, or destruction of personal property shall submit appropriate documentation to the City Risk Management Division (CRMD).
+Members filing claims against the City for any loss, damage, or destruction of personal property shall submit appropriate documentation to the CRMD.

-5.1.2.
-Discuss the facts of any case or opine on potential liability.
+6.1.2.
+Discuss the facts of any case or state an opinion on potential liability.

 - Originating Directive Date: 09/06/01

 - Last Revision Signed: 03/17/20